-Plus, summer means the arrival of every driver’s worst nightmare — sun dazzle.
+Plus, summer means the arrival of a sneaky danger — sun dazzle.
 Dazzle occurs when the sun’s rays shine on dirt and grime on a car’s windscreen, limiting visibility for the driver.
-With thousands of road accidents attributed to sun dazzle each year, topping off your car’s washer reservoir with screen wash before every long drive is a no-brainer.
+If you keep your windscreen free of dirt and smears, then you’ll get better visibility and won’t have any nasty sun related surprises.

-We understand that a lot of drivers like to scrimp on the cost of motoring, and one such cost-cutting measure is to ditch screen wash in favour of plain old water.
-Sadly, water doesn’t deliver anywhere near the performance of high quality screen wash, for two simple reasons.
+We understand that a lot of drivers like to save on the cost of motoring, and one such cost-cutting measure is to ditch screen wash in favour of plain old water.
+Sadly, water doesn’t deliver anywhere near the performance of high-quality screen wash, for two simple reasons.

 The first reason is that it freezes, which doesn’t bode well on frosty winter mornings.
-If water freezes in the wash reservoir or jets, it could cause lasting damage when the screen wash button is activated — ultimately leading to a costly repair bill.
+If water freezes in the wash reservoir or jets, it could cause lasting damage when you try and spray the screen wash, and this will cost you money to repair.

 The second reason is that water simply won’t remove tough dirt, stains and marks caused by dead insects and tree sap.
 Over time, this can lead to reduced visibility, and prolonged abrasion could even damage the windscreen.